shasso2s/DatenAnalyse/README.md

-# Projekt zur Daten analyse
+# Projekt zur Daten analyse: Breast cancer multiclassification

-## Project Breast Histopathology Images
+## Introduction:
 In this project we present our Convolutional Neural Network for automatic detection and visual analysis of Breast cancer  tissue regions from whole slide images (WSI) of breast cancer.
 We use a dataset from Breakhis webseite , where the original images, belonging to different patients, have already been preprocessed and divided into small image patches of size 50x50.
 The patches are classified with either 1 for containing brast or with 0 for not containing breast.

 Deep Learning approaches such as the appliance of ConV Neural Networks offer a particularly interesting method for such kinds of problems, especially if a large number of training images is at present.